hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/aad76446fc9ce3942d4f6290322ca1f73279703e/app/core/tests/test_models.py#L17-L18)

-   1. Pass in our fixture so that the model object is created for us
+   1. Pass in our fixture so that the model object is created for us.
    1. The `__str__` method should be tested since it's an override of the default Django method.
    1. Write assertion(s) to check that what's passed into the model is what it contains.
-The simplest thing to check is the `__str__` method
+The simplest thing to check is the `__str__` method.

 1. Running the test script should show it passing